kuninethan95/dsc-phase-1-project/README.md

 - Spring and Summer films have larger distributions
 - Corresponds with our month observations

+## Outcomes and Recommendations
+- **Longer films outperform shorter films on average.** Consider releaseing a film with a runtime that exceeds 120 minutes.
+There also tends to be more high outliers in this duration category.
+-  **Top directors from 2010-2019 have produced profitable films from a worldwide gross perpsective 100% of the time.** Consider hiring one of the top 20 directors suggested above.
+- **Summer films outperform any other season.** May through July produce the highest worldwide grossing films on average.
+- **Long term consideration: produce a franchise.** Franchises earn more revenue than non-franchises.
+This may be partially due to organic marketing and loyal fanbases.

 ### Apendix A: Analyze how movies have performed the past 10 years through trends
 - Analyze how production costs have changed over the last 10 years
 - Check if domestic versus worldwise gross move in the same directions